 Kim Collins, the Flutist

 I am a freelance flutist by choice.
 My flexibility with varied roles, compatibility as a player, and my talent and passion for playing have allowed me a wonderfully varied career.
 From solo and chamber music to symphony orchestra to Broadway pit orchestra, I have done it all, and with love and thanks for so many great opportunities to play.
-I currently perform with:
+I have performed with:

 The (Grammy-Award-Winning!)
 Albany Symphony